byronwall/excel-vba-book/book/11-overview-of-events/11-02-03 Application.md

 ### Application

-There are also a couple of events taht exist at the Application level.
+There are also a couple of events that exist at the Application level.
 These include:

 - OnWait
 - TODO: any others?